davenverse/shellfish/docs/wiki/file_manipulation.md

 ### `copy`

 Copies a file from a source path to a target path.
-The method will fail if the destination path already exists; to avoid this behaviour, you can pass flags to e.g., replace the contents in the destination:
+The method will fail if the destination path already exists; to avoid this behaviour, you can, for example, pass flags to replace the contents at destination:

 @:select(api-style)